Cattaraugus County, New York: Government and politics

-The county is generally considered a “red county,” with Republicans usually outvoting Democrats in most statewide and national offices (for instance, in 2004 George W. Bush defeated John Kerry in Cattaraugus County by a 60–40 margin) although Bill Clinton won Cattaraugus County very narrowly in 1996.
+The county generally votes for Republicans in most statewide and national offices.
+For instance, in 2004 George W. Bush defeated John Kerry in Cattaraugus County by a 60–40 margin, although Bill Clinton won Cattaraugus County very narrowly in 1996.
 In 2006, the county narrowly chose Eliot Spitzer over John Faso by a margin of about 1 percent in the governor's race, and Hillary Clinton defeated John Spencer in the county by a 10 percentage point margin.
-(That being said, in all other positions up for office that year, Republicans won—including all congressional and state legislature representatives.)

-In 2008 the county voted for the Republican presidential candidate, with John McCain defeating Barack Obama by a 55-44% margin.
+In all other positions up for office in 2006, Republicans won all congressional and state legislature representatives.
+In 2008, the county voted for the Republican presidential candidate, with John McCain defeating Barack Obama by a 55-44% margin.
 In 2010, Republican Carl Paladino carried Cattaraugus County over Democrat (and eventual winner) Andrew Cuomo 65% to 31%.
 Senator Kirsten Gillibrand and Senator Chuck Schumer, both incumbent Democrats, carried the county by 51% to 46% and 54% to 43% margins, respectively.
 The county regularly has high turnout for presidential elections, with upwards of 70 percent of eligible voters typically voting in the county.
+Only three Democrats have carried the county since 1900, with Democrats winning in 1912, 1964, and 1996.

 An emerging trend among Cattaraugus County's villages has been consolidation with their surrounding towns.
 Limestone voters approved dissolution into the Town of Carrollton in September 2009; that took effect at the beginning of 2011.
 On March 18, 2010, three other villages (East Randolph, Randolph and Perrysburg) followed suit and approved dissolution into their surrounding towns (Town of Randolph for the first two, and Town of Perrysburg for the third); these three villages dissolved at the beginning of 2012.